 Configuring TLS/SSL Encryption for CDH Services

-In addition to configuring Cloudera Manager cluster to use TLS/SSL (as detailed, starting with Configuring Cloudera Manager Clusters for TLS/SSL), the various CDH services running on the cluster should also be configured to use TLS/SSL.
+In addition to configuring Cloudera Manager cluster to use TLS/SSL (as detailed in Configuring TLS Encryption for Cloudera Manager), the various CDH services running on the cluster should also be configured to use TLS/SSL.
 The process of configuring TLS/SSL varies by component, so follow the steps below as needed for your system.
 Before trying to configure TLS/SSL, however, be sure your cluster meets prerequisites.

 In general, all the roles on any given node in the cluster can use the same certificates, assuming the certificates are in the appropriate format (JKS, PEM) and that the configuration properly points to the location.
 If you follow the steps in How to Configure TLS Encryption for Cloudera Manager to create your CSRs and use the symbolic link for the path to the certificates, you will be setting up the certificates in the cluster for optimal reuse.